oemof/oemof-thermal/docs/concentrating_solar_power.rst

 have to be provided.
 See example_csp_facade.py for an application example.
-It models the same system as the csp_plant_example, but uses the ParabolicTroughCollector facade instead of a separate source and transformer.
+It models the same system as the csp_plant_example, but uses the ParabolicTroughCollector facade instead of separate source and transformer.

 .. code-block:: python